 In an initial project phase (2024), software options will be evaluated by testing available prototypes.
 The tools used to date for indexing archives will be considered, as will the working methods of potential users.
 Long-term, a software tool is to be developed that can automatically analyze and automatically pre-structure video and film archives as well as be trained and optimized through manual use in terms of research, organization, and metadata collection.
 The results of our preliminary study can be found in our report.

-In our second project phase (2025), we want to lay the groundwork for using the identified AI retrieval software for NRW-wide AV archives, simulate the necessary API and describe the implementation in a white paper.
+In our second project phase (2025), we want to lay the groundwork for using the identified AI retrieval software for NRW-wide AV archives, simulate the necessary API and present the implementation.

 The project (2024–2025) is funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia (Ministerium für Kultur und Wissenschaft des Landes Nordrhein-Westfalen).